2022 World Grand Prix (darts)

 The 2022 BoyleSports World Grand Prix was a darts tournament and the 25th staging of the World Grand Prix.
-It was held from 3–9 October 2022 at the Morningside Arena in Leicester, England.
+It was held from 3 to 9 October 2022 at the Leicester Arena in Leicester, England.
 Due to the COVID-19 pandemic, the tournament was held away from the Citywest Hotel in Dublin for the third consecutive year.

 Jonny Clayton was the defending champion after defeating Gerwyn Price 5–1 in the 2021 final, but he lost to Dimitri Van den Bergh 3–2 in the second round.

 Michael van Gerwen won his sixth World Grand Prix title, defeating Nathan Aspinall 5–3 in the final.

 Format

 All matches were played as double in, double out; requiring the players to score 501 points to win a leg, beginning with as well as finishing on either a double or the bullseye.
 Matches were played to set format, with each set being the best of five legs (first to three).

 This is the only "double in" tournament on the PDC circuit, and along with the World Championship the only tournament which uses the set format.

 The matches got longer as the tournament progressed: